 Incremental gains are what this industry was built on

 Recently, SolarEdge launched their new inverter, with HD-Wave technology which has a conversion efficiency of 99.2% – a 1.5% efficiency improvement on its predecessor.

 These little gains are what has made this industry what it is today.
 It’s rare to see big leaps in efficiency for any type of electronics, incremental improvements are what drives innovation and keeps this industry moving forward.
 Inverter efficiency has been stagnant for some time and to see SolarEdge push the boundaries of what’s possible and deliver an inverter capable of a record-breaking 99% weighted conversion efficiency is about a close to perfect as you can get.
 Another reason SolarEdge get a good review from us.

-If you look at the green line, which is the total output of the solar panels (noting it’s the middle of a Canberra winter), you can see the power peaks well above 6kW.
+If you look at the green curve, which is the total output of the solar panels , you can see the power peaks well above 6kW.
 So how is this happening given it’s only a 6kW inverter?
-Well, quite simply, the excess DC electricity coming from your panels is going straight into the battery (the red line) meaning the battery is charged more quickly.
-No conversion to AC (which incurs electrical losses) and no knock back from the local network operator (who mandate a 5kW AC limit but have provided us with special dispensation to use a 6kW inverter if we ask nicely).
+Well, quite simply, the excess DC electricity coming from your panels is going straight into the battery (the blue line) meaning the battery is charged more quickly.
+No conversion to AC (which incurs electrical losses) and no knock back from the local network operator (who mandate an AC limit but have provided us with special dispensation to use a 6kW inverter if we ask nicely).

 Smart homes, device monitoring and hot water control

 One of the other great things about getting yourself a SolarEdge inverter is that you can trick it up with several other little gadgets that reduce your energy bills even further and give you greater visibility and control over power hungry devices in your home.
 Here are some of the smart energy devices now available.